 Have you ever been part of a team building exercise that didn’t have enough warm up?
 It’s like pulling teeth!

-Here, we’ve collected over 20 of the easiest and funnest ice breakers and ice breaker questions we’ve used in meetings.
+Here, we’ve collected a pile of the easiest and funnest ice breakers and ice breaker questions we’ve used in meetings.
 What’s more, we made sure that every one of them can be used for both in-person and virtual meetings!

 Read on for quick and humorous ice breakers and ice breaker questions to jump-start your next staff meeting.

 Short on time?
 We put the quick ice breakers right at the top of this article just for you.
 Most of these are great for small meetings, but we’ve thrown some tips in for large meetings, too: